Skip to content

 ldev portal inventory sites --json

-This gives you a quick list of accessible sites and the identifiers you need for deeper inspection.
+This returns the accessible sites and the identifiers needed for deeper inspection.

 json